Marmalade: Production companies

-James Keiller and his mother, Janet, ran a small sweet and preserves shop in the Seagate area of Dundee.
+James Keiller (died 1839) and his mother, Janet, ran a small sweet and preserves shop in the Seagate area of Dundee.
 They then began to produce "Dundee Marmalade".
 The business prospered, and remains a signature marmalade producer today.

 The Frank Cooper Oxford Marmalade manufacturing business sold marmalade in 1874.
 It started out first for just for Oxford students, but the business expanded all over England and abroad.

 Robertson's was founded in 1864 by James and Marion Robertson in Paisley, Renfrewshire.
 The business was known for making Golden Shred marmalade.
 Today, it no longer exists, and is now owned by Premier Foods, though they still make the same product Golden Shred.

 Market

-As of 2021, the international market for jams and preserves was US$ 8.46 billion.
-Global value has been projected to increase in the future with almost US$ 9.90 billion expected in 2027, with an average annual growth of about 3.5% between now and then.
+As of 2021, the international market for jams and preserves was US$8.46 billion.
+Global value has been projected to increase in the future with almost US$9.90 billion expected in 2027, with an average annual growth of about 3.5% between now and then.